Lissy93/dashy/README.md

 To edit any section or item, right-click on it, and select "Edit", or enter the Edit Mode (using the Pen icon in the top-right), then click any part of the page to edit.
 Changes will be visible immediately, but will not be saved until you click "Save to Disk" or "Save Locally".

+Under the config menu, you can export, view, backup, or reset app config, as well as edit the raw config file in a text editor, with built-in schema validation.
+It's recommended to keep a backup of your config.

 <p align="center">
   <img alt="Interactive Editor demo" src="https://user-images.githubusercontent.com/1862727/139543020-b0576d28-0830-476f-afc8-a815d4de6def.gif" width="600" />
 </p>

-Under the config menu, you can export, view, backup, or reset app config, as well as edit the raw config file in a text editor, with built-in schema validation.

 <p align="center">
   <img alt="Config Editor demo" src="https://raw.githubusercontent.com/Lissy93/dashy/master/docs/assets/config-editor-demo.gif" width="600" />
 </p>

-A full list of available config options can be found [here](./docs/configuring.md).
-It's recommend to make and keep a backup of your configuration, to easily restore it into a new instance of Dashy.

 **[⬆️ Back to Top](#dashy)**